Investment Case Update: May 9, 2025

 How Management Allocates Capital

-Management’s top priority is to invest excess cash into R&D and marketing to fuel organic growth.
-However, with a pristine balance sheet and a net cash position of ~$2.1B, management has stressed that it has significant financial flexibility to opportunistically tap into its $930mm of remaining share buyback authorization (almost 10% of market cap), while also meeting its required reinvestments into the business.
-Top holder Sequoia recently added to its position by purchasing over 2.2 million shares in the high-20s, bringing their total position to 54.3mm shares.
+Management’s top priority is to invest excess cash into Research & Development (R&D) and marketing to fuel organic growth.
+However, with a pristine balance sheet and a net cash position of ~$1.6B, management has significant flexibility to pursue accretive mergers & acquisitions (M&A) and opportunistically tap into its $218MM of remaining share buyback authorization, while also meeting its required reinvestments into the business, even after buying back $780MM worth of shares over the last four quarters (6.5% of current market cap).